msprev/panzer/README.md

 [pandoc](http://johnmacfarlane.net/pandoc/index.html) is a powerful and flexible document processing tool. pandoc presents a huge range of options for customisation of document output.
 Millions of dials can be twiddled, and it is not easy to know which combinations to choose to quickly achieve your desired result.
 Often you want to produce output with a defined look, and this may involve the coordination of many elements, scripts and filters.

 [panzer](https://github.com/msprev) can help. panzer adds *styles* to pandoc.
 Styles are metadata fields that govern the look and feel of your document in a convenient and reusable way.
-Styles are combinations of templates, metadata settings, filters, post-processors, and pre- and post-flight scripts. panzer remembers the options for a style so that you don't have to.
+Styles are combinations of templates, metadata settings, filters, post-processors, and pre- and post-flight scripts.
 Styles are written and selected using YAML metadata.
 Styles can be customised on a per document and per writer basis.

 Instead of running `pandoc`, you run `panzer` on your document. panzer will run pandoc plus any associated scripts, and it will pass on information based on your style.
 To select a style in your document, add the field `style` to its metadata.
-By convention, styles take capitalized values.
+By convention, styles take MixedCase values.
 For example:

     style: Notes